gree/flare-tools/COMMAND_MANUAL.md

     ...
     END

-- wait: wait msec for each key retrieval (msec) (default = 0)
+- wait: wait microseconds for each key retrieval (default = 0)
 - partition: target partition to dump
-- partition size: partition size to calculate parition
+- partition size: partition size to calculate partition
+- bwlimit: bandwidth limit in bytes/sec (default = no limit)

 Dump all the data in the target node.
 If partition arguments are specified, only data in target partition are dumped.